-This document describes extensions to IS-IS Traffic Engineering Extensions (RFC 5305) such that network-performance information can be distributed and collected in a scalable fashion.
+This document describes extensions to IS-IS Traffic Engineering Extensions (RFC 5305).
+These extensions provide a way to distribute and collect network-performance information in a scalable fashion.
 The information distributed using IS-IS TE Metric Extensions can then be used to make path-selection decisions based on network performance.